 Use only approved wheel and tyre sizes.
 Using other sizes could damage the vehicle and will make the National Type Approval invalid.
-See

-Technical specifications (page 150).
+See Technical Specifications (page 148).

 Do not fit run flat tyres on vehicles that were not originally fitted with them.
+Please contact your dealer for them.
 Please contact your dealer for more details regarding compatibility.

-Do not install alloy wheels using wheel nuts designed for use with steel wheels
+Do not install alloy wheels using wheel nuts designed for use with steel wheels.